 Broadband is available to my home, but is not affordable.
 Are there any financial assistance programs available?

 Some providers offer low-cost programs for qualified households.
 Please contact the broadband provider in your area for information.
 Congress also recently enacted legislation to establish a financial assistance program through the FCC for qualified households.
-The Emergency Broadband Benefit is a temporary FCC program to help families and households struggling to afford broadband internet service during the COVID-19 pandemic.
+The Affordable Connectivity Program is a temporary FCC program to help families and households struggling to afford broadband internet service during the COVID-19 pandemic.
 It provides a discount up to $50/month for broadband service, a discount of up to $75/month for households on qualifying Tribal lands and a one-time discount up to $100 for the purchase of a laptop, desktop or tablet purchased through a participating provider if they contribute more than $10, but less than $50, toward the purchase price.

 Want to learn more about broadband?
 Work is being done at the federal and state level to help improve broadband access across the country and state.
 Additionally, there are resources available for people to discover broadband coverage by neighborhood, or where to find public wireless internet.